 At this point, offers will have been accepted but nothing will have been signed yet, meaning there are no guarantees – however, it’s still worth making a start on getting yourself sorted.

-- It's important that you now have your mortgage agreed in principle for your new home and have a solicitor lined up to dot the i's and cross the t’s.
+- Make sure you have your mortgage agreed in principle for your new home and have a solicitor lined up to dot the i's and cross the t’s.

 Six weeks to go…